wdas/unf/doc/sphinx/api_reference/python/Notice/LayerMutingChanged.rst

     Notice sent after a set of layers have been newly muted or unmuted.

-    This notice type is the autonomous equivalent of the `Usd.Notice.LayerMutingChanged`_ notice type.
+    This notice type is the standalone equivalent of the :usd-cpp:`UsdNotice::LayerMutingChanged` notice type.

     .. py:method:: GetMutedLayers()